unioslo/harborapi/docs/usage/methods/delete.md

 # Delete

-Endpoints that delete resources usually require a resource identifier or name as the first parameter.
+Endpoints that delete resources usually require a resource identifier or name as the first argument.
 Most of these endpoints return `None` on success.
 Failure to delete a resource will raise an exception.

 ```py
 import asyncio